rafael-piovesan/poc-nestjs-rate-limiter/shared/rate-limiter/README.md

 # Rate Limiter Module
 This is a stripped down version of [ozkanonur/nestjs-rate-limiter](https://github.com/ozkanonur/nestjs-rate-limiter) (which is no longer maintained).
 Check it out for more details and insights on the decisions that have been made.
+Some features and implementation details were also replicated from NestJS official Throttler Module, which can be found at [nestjs/throttler](https://github.com/nestjs/throttler).

 The main focus of this module is to just provide a thin wrapper on top of [animir/node-rate-limiter-flexible](https://github.com/animir/node-rate-limiter-flexible), a mature and flexible rate limiting library for NodeJS that offers many interesting features, and to name a few:
 - different types of storage